makersacademy/takeaway-challenge/README.md

 - rspec 98.10% coverage due to 45.45% coverage on Order.rb.
 However, if run rspec on the individual file, it gives 100% coverage.

 ---------
 ### Future Scopes

 - Order using text messages
 - Multiple Restaurants with multiple menus
+- Currently, use menu.csv to hold a fixed menu, can use database instead